elightup/auto-listings/readme.txt

 Create, edit and manage your car listings using **Auto Listings**.

 The plugin is well coded, mobile friendly (responsive), SEO friendly and can be easily customized.

-### Free Car Listings Theme

-We also offer [free car listings theme](https://wpautolistings.com/themes/) that you can use with the plugin.
-It's compatible with the plugin, responsive and ready to use in production websites.

 ### Why car dealers love Auto Listings